 "Well, the reason you didn't get married after she was freed from crystal stasis was because Lightning had disappeared, right?"
 Noel stated, again, trying hard not to let his emotions take over.

 "But now Lightning is a crystal.
 I don't think Serah would want her wedding to go on without her sister," Noel continued.
 The others nodded in agreement. "and that brings me to my next point: how are you supposed to marry a ghost whom you can't even see?"

 "If you were just going to rip apart my argument, why'd you agree with me?"

 Hope jumped in, "Well you brought up another excellent possibility," he said, trying to placate Snow.
-"Maybe Serah wished that Light would be freed from crystal stasis.
-So she could attend your wedding."
+"Maybe Serah wished that Light would be freed from crystal stasis."

 As much as Sazh was impressed by the progress of the meeting, every solution seemed well out of their reach.
 Though they were used to facing the impossible, he didn't want them to get discouraged.
 That was especially true for Noel, who'd been depressed and nearly inconsolable until just recently.
 He knew that if nothing good came of their efforts in the short term, that the boy would probably just give up.

 "Ok," he said, as the impromptu leader of the meeting.
 "But what about fireworks?"